micah-weitzman/emul8/README.md

 In addition to containing the display functionality, `gamul.c` also contians the functions to subtract one from the sound and delay registers when appropriate.

+Functions in `errors.c/error.h` check common erorrs like making sure optcodes are valid and that filesize does not exceed the 4k memory array.

 __Note:__ Some of the starter code graphics functions were changed to improve runtime and playability.

-__Note:__ Input from gamepad is the same as the standard described in the started code;
+__Note:__ Input from gamepad is the same as the standard described in the started code.

 ### Other Files
 `test.py` is a python script written to help with testing specific optcodes.
 Running: `$ python test.py` output a binary file, `TEST`, which contains a binary of the hex-string `hx` in the file.

 `run.sh` is another script to help automate testing and debugging.
 It runs `./Execute` with the `TEST` binary file and outputs all of the data to `log.txt` to make inspection easier.

+The `obj/` directory contains all of the object files.